egnchen/pyQQRobot/README.md

 As a Senior Two student(about to one in Senior Three) in China there just cannot be enough time for me to maintain the project often.
 I sincerely hope that there'll be coders interested to help.

 ## How to use?

+### PEP8 Ready!
+The newest version contains **some huge changes to names of classes and functions.
+Please pay attention.**

+For more information on PEP8 standards, [click here](https://www.douban.com/note/134971609/).

 Here is a simple example.

 ```python